 4 Yarra St, South Yarra

 Breathing new life into what once was Prahran’s post office, Angus & Bon takes inspiration from the steakhouses of New York with its casual class.
-Sit by a window at one of the high tables inside or bask in the sunlight at the tables outside and enjoy a menu of beautiful dishes – each plate with a story of its own.
-Eggs like you’ve never experienced them before, a bacon sandwich with two different types of bacon so you get both juiciness and crispiness in each bite, and quite possibly the best vegan smashed avo you’ve ever had.
-Paired with a barista made cup of Ona Coffee, and you’ve got your weekend made!
-Currently, Angus & Bon are only slingin’ eggs and bacon on Saturday and Sunday from 9am – 3pm.
+Enjoy brunch with some friends by a window at one of the high tables inside or bask in the sunlight at the tables outside.
+Enjoy a menu of beautiful dishes – a Steak Frites wood-grilled to your liking, Market Fish, Vegetarian Risotto, and plenty more!
+Add on $39 to your main and you’ve got access to an unlimited supply of Mimosa, Bellini, Aperol Spritz, Bloody Mary, Colonial Beer and Cider!
+Currently, Angus & Bon are Bottomless Brunchin’ on Saturday & Sunday from 1 to 3 pm.

 168 Greville St, Prahran